-Anytime a student is believed to be missing, the MassArt Public Safety Department should be immediately notified at: 617.879.7800.
+Anytime a student is believed to be missing, the MassArt Department of Public Safety should be immediately notified at: 617.879.7800.

-1. During business hours, MassArt's Public Safety Department notifies the Campus Police Chief/ Director of Public Safety, Dwayne Farley, and Dean of Students, Jamie Costello.
-After business hours, the MassArt Public Safety Department notifies Chief Farley and Dean Costello, and if appropriate, Senior Director of Housing and Residence Life/ Co-Chief Conduct Officer, Danielle Licitra.
+1. During business hours, MassArt's Public Safety Department notifies the Campus Police Chief/ Director of Public Safety, Deborah Crafts, and Dean of Students, Jamie Costello.
+After business hours, the MassArt Department of Public Safety notifies Chief Crafts and Dean Costello, and if appropriate, Senior Director of Housing and Residence Life Andrew Dore.

-The MassArt Public Safety Department will assist in determining the most recent access card swipes (residence hall, dining hall, parking garage, etc.) documented for the student.
+The MassArt Department of Public Safety will assist in determining the most recent access card swipes (residence hall, dining hall, etc.) documented for the student.
 After business hours, the Dean of Students will be notified if initial steps do not locate the student.

-2. If the missing student lives in a MassArt residence hall, Housing and Residence Life Staff can verify the current room assignment for the student and designate a staff member to visit the student's room with another staff member to knock at the room and/or key into the room to see if the student is present.
+- 2. If the missing student lives in a MassArt residence hall, Housing and Residence Life Staff can verify the current room assignment for the student and designate a staff member to visit the student's room with another staff member to knock at the room and/or key into the room to see if the student is present.
 Residence Life staff can also verify if student mail has been picked up in the residence hall, when the student's meal card was last used, and when the access card was last used.
-The student's roommates might also be contacted for further information.

-3. The Dean of Students and/or the MassArt Public Safety Department may check the student's class schedule and designate a staff member to stop by the class to attempt to locate the student.

-4. Student's faculty members and known friends may be contacted by the MassArt Public Safety Department or the Dean to inquire about recent contacts with the student.

-5. In consultation with the Dean, the Campus Police Chief/Director of Public Safety may check local hospitals and local police agencies, if appropriate, for information.

-6. The Dean of Students and the Campus Police Chief/Director of Public Safety will consult as to when a formal missing person report should be filed with Boston.
+The student's roommates might also be contacted for further information. - 3.
+The Dean of Students and/or the MassArt Department of Public Safety may check the student's class schedule and designate a staff member to stop by the class to attempt to locate the student. - 4.
+Student's faculty members and known friends may be contacted by the MassArt Department of Public Safety or the Dean to inquire about recent contacts with the student. - 5.
+In consultation with the Dean, the Campus Police Chief/Director of Public Safety may check local hospitals and local police agencies, if appropriate, for information. - 6.
+The Dean of Students and the Campus Police Chief/Director of Public Safety will consult as to when a formal missing person report should be filed with Boston.
 The Dean of Students will consult with students about filing police missing person reports and either the Dean of Students or the Campus Police Chief/Director of Public Safety or designee will notify the contact given by the student on the confidential contact form.

-7. The Campus Police Chief/Director of Public Safety or designee and a representative of the Dean of Students Office work collaboratively and in a coordinated manner in sharing information and steps taken to locate a missing student.

-8. The Campus Police Chief/Director of Public Safety or designee will serve as the primary contact person for the Boston Police Department and/or the State Police.
+- 7. The Campus Police Chief/Director of Public Safety or designee and a representative of the Dean of Students Office work collaboratively and in a coordinated manner in sharing information and steps taken to locate a missing student. - 8.
+The Campus Police Chief/Director of Public Safety or designee will serve as the primary contact person for the Boston Police Department and/or the State Police.
 If a formal missing person report is to be filed with local police, the Dean notifies the Director of the Counseling and Wellness Center, the VP for Student Development, and the VP for Academic Affairs.
 Marketing & Communications should also be notified.